jpgmv1998/reproducible_paper_template/README.md

       * `sampleConstruction_projectSpecific_folderName.R` - an R script to create the samples of interest (e.g. panel, cross-section, spatial).

-      * multiple R scripts with pattern `variableTheme_projectSpecific_folderName.R` to extract/create the variables of interest using one or more data files from `data/raw2clean/datasetName_dataSource/output`, and merge with the relevant sample.
+      * multiple R scripts with pattern `dataFormat_variableTheme_projectSpecific_folderName.R`, with `dataFormat` being at least one of the following: `spatial`, `panel`, `crossSection`, to extract/create the variables of interest using one or more data files from `data/raw2clean/datasetName_dataSource/output`, and merge with the relevant sample (according to `dataFormat`.

-      * `dataFormatAnalysis_folderName.R` - R script(s) to combine all relevant files in `data/projectSpecific/folderName` into at least one output file for analysis, with `dataFormat` being at least one of the following: `spatial`, `panel`, `crossSection`.
+      * `dataFormat_forAnalysis_folderName.R` - R script(s) to combine all relevant files in `data/projectSpecific/folderName` into at least one output file for analysis, with `dataFormat` being at least one of the following: `spatial`, `panel`, `crossSection`.

       * `_masterfile_projectSpecific_folderName.R` - an R script to source all `projectSpecifc/folderName` R scripts in the desired sequence.